What Is Schema.org? A Beginner's Guide to Schema Markup for SEO

 Organizational markup should also be added to just one page on your website and provides the opportunity to connect your website with your business and your social profiles.
 This markup lists your name, address, phone number, hours, and social profiles.
 For the best results, make sure that the information you provide in your organizational schema markup matches what you have in your Google My Business profile.

-If you're a brick and mortar store, there's a sub-category of schema.org markup called Local Business that you can use instead of organization.
+If you're a brick-and-mortar store, there's a sub-category of schema.org markup called Local Business that you can use instead of organization.

 How to Implement Schema.org